playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 In `App`, we're defaulting `showClock` to `true`.
 This means that our `Clock` component will render on `App`'s first render.

 We can visually see that our clock is updating every second, but the really interesting part to us is the `console.log`.
-If we open up our browser's developer tools, we can see that it's logging every time it's updating on screen as well.
+If we open up our browser's developer tools, we can see that it's logging every time it updates on screen as well.

 However, let's toggle the `Clock` component a couple of times by clicking the button.